maab-osman/information-security-course/h3-hello-lab.md

 - The Apache web server was already pre-installed and running on the system, so installing it again would not have created a visible difference in the port scan results.
 -  Thats why I vsftpd (FTP server) because it was a new service, guaranteeing it would provide a clear comparison for the assignment with previous one.
--  The vsftpd (Very Secure FTP Daemon) package was selected as it is a standard, lightweight FTP server commonly available in Linux repositories
+-  The vsftpd (Very Secure FTP Daemon) package was selected as it is a standard, lightweight FTP server commonly available in Linux repositories (wiki.archlinux.org, n.d.).
 -  I installed and launched vsftp using the commands below:

   ```bash